YusafOsei-Bonsu/webpack-demo/README.md

 ## Branches
 - **Asset-management** - Learnt how to load CSS, images & data (json, csv, xml, etc).
 - **Output-management** - Learnt how to use `HTML Webpack Plugin` to automatically recreate an `index.html` with added bundles & `Clean Webpack Plugin` to clean the `/dist` folder before each build.
+- **Dev-guide** - Learnt about source maps to track errors in the original source code.

 ## Tech Stack
 - Webpack.js